 Learn how the Lord wants you to live, through prayer, Bible study, hearing the preaching of the Word and in learning from other Christians.
 It’s a daily walk.
 Making choices that will bring honor and glory to Jesus will always bring you blessings.

 Live in obedience to God.
 Often we have our own desires.
-But God’s ways are not our ways.
+But God’s ways are typically not our ways.
 This is where the enemy always likes to step in and redirect us.
-One of the keys to spiritual growth is that we get good at identifying where what we are doing is different from God’s ways and to repent, humbly ask forgiveness, pray for spiritual growth and course correct.
+One of the keys to spiritual growth is that we get good at identifying where what we are doing is different from God’s ways and to repent, humbly ask forgiveness, say a prayer for spiritual growth and course correct.
 As you know, it’s certainly not easy.
 It’s truly a lifelong struggle.

 Hungering and thirsting after righteousness is a key to spiritual growth.
 Dig into God's Word for a closer walk with Him. #spiritualgrowth #prayerincreasesfaith Click To Tweet